Applies To: SQL Server 2016

 There are two basic approaches for upgrading servers and databases:

-An in-place upgrade replaces the existing program files with SQL Server 2014 program files.
+In-place upgrades replace the existing program files with SQL Server 2016 program files.
 Databases remain in the same location.
 Program folders are updated to reflect the new name.

 To upgrade an existing instance, run Setup and specify the name of the existing instance as the name of the new instance.